aynzad/tripz/README.md

 You can verify that your data persists across container restarts:

 1. Start the container and add some trips through the admin panel
-2. Stop and remove the container: `docker-compose down`
+2. Stop and remove the container: `docker compose down`
-3. Start a new container: `docker-compose up`
+3. Start a new container: `docker compose up`
 4. Your trips should still be there!

 ### Inspecting the Volume